In-Home Comfort Care

 • A discussion regarding your options for aftercare

-• One month of follow-up communications with our hospice support team
+• 30 days of follow-up email/ phone communications with our care team

 30-60 Minutes